 The driver must report the loss of their driver's badge and or licence to the Council as soon as such loss becomes known.
-The driver cannot work as a private hire driver until a replacement has been issued.
+The driver cannot work as a private hire driver until a replacement badge has been issued.
+A replacement badge must be applied for via the self-service portal: http://bit.ly/TRDCPHReplacement

-Upon the expiry, revocation or suspension of his/her licence, the driver must forthwith return to the Council the driver's badge issued by the Council.
+Upon the expiry, revocation or suspension of the licence, the driver must return the badge to the Council within 7 days (5 working days).